mikiisz/voting_list/README.md

  * ZAWÓD
  * ODDANY GŁOS

  Extracted data contains over 2 GB of data.
-To compress it without loosing inromation we need to use <b> split_votes.py </b>
+To compress it without loosing information we need to use <b> split_votes.py </b>

+ ## Joining data